Continuous Certification

 - Unrestricted medical license

-If the chief of staff is not available for attestation, a department chair, division head or other suitable physician administrator may provide this attestation.
+A chief of staff, a department chair, division head or other suitable physician administrator may provide this attestation.

 Lifelong Learning and Self-Assessment (ABMS Part II)